harish-kumar-kp/QandA_ChatBot_with_AccuracyChecking/README.md

 ## 11.License :
-This project can use the MIT License.
+This project is under the MIT License.

 ## 12. Contact :